Home > Pre-Existing Conditions & Travel Insurance

 This will allow you to discuss and create a plan regarding your health while you are overseas.

-When purchasing travel insurance, there typically aren’t any forms relating to your medical history that you will need to fill out.
+Travel insurance is different than health insurance.
+When purchasing travel insurance, there typically aren’t any forms relating to your medical history that need to be filled out.

 Even if you aren't asked to declare something in writing before your trip, it is still your responsibility to notify your insurance of any pre-existing condition should an emergency happen.